, dev

 print(dummy.isNull())

-Here we initialize a dummy variable containing an instance of the class MObject.
-As it is right now, this dummy variable doesn’t hold any valid Maya object internally but that’s enough for us to play around and have access to the methods defined within the MObject class.
+variable doesn’t hold any valid Maya object internally but that’s enough for us to play around and have access to the methods defined within the MObject

-You’d better off checking the Maya documentation to know what methods are available to call but we can also list them at runtime with a Python’s built-in function: dir().
+You’d better off checking the Maya documentation to know what methods are available to call but we can also list them at runtime with a Python’s built-in function: dir()

 from maya import OpenMaya